 Several people are infected with athlete’s foot in locker rooms or swimming pools when the feet remain sweaty, damp, or moist.
 This paves the way for the fungus to grow on the affected area or toenails.
 Assessing the efficacy of vinegar soak compared to other top toenail fungus treatments is vital.
-Checking treatment, cause, and symptoms are vital to helping you decide whether home remedies work well or you’ll need to check available medical treatments.
+Checking treatment, cause, and symptoms is vital to helping you decide whether home remedies work well, or you’ll need to check available medical treatments.

 You will find lots of anecdotal evidence that suggests and proves the efficacy of vinegar soak when dealing with onychomycosis.
 This home remedy can help get rid of infections, especially with toenail fungus, under repeated use.
 While there is no solid clinical evidence of its efficacy, many users have testified of how it cures mild cases concerning fungal infections.